 Tip: In order to try out a machine before buying it, especially if it is pre-owned, you may need to bring a few supplies with you: thread, fabric scraps, machine needles, scissors, and bobbins.

 By doing your research, talking with authorized dealers, and taking a machine or two for a test drive before you start seriously shopping, you will better understand what you are shopping for and if the sewing machine you are looking at will meet your needs.

 Based on the positives and negatives of different types of places explained in this article, determine where you will be most comfortable making this important purchase.
 Then start shopping.

-When you find a sewing machine that fits your criteria, you will be confident the decision you make on whether or not to actually purchase it is based on well-thought-out analysis of a variety of different factors.
+When you find a sewing machine that fits your criteria, you’ll be confident the decision you make on whether or not to actually purchase it is based on a well-thought-out analysis of a variety of different factors.